One roster. One city. One Champion.

 At the end of the season the athlete who sits atop the leaderboard is the champion — and the margin can be small!
 In some seasons we’ve had one play decide the difference between champion and second place.
 Every game, every play, every moment counts.

 That means no meaningless mid-season games.
 No athletes taking a night off.
-This is all-star talent, playoff intensity.
+This is world-class talent, playoff intensity.
 Every game.

 So pick your favorite players, cheer for their teams and watch them compete to climb up the leaderboard.
 And when the final game ends we’ll see who rises to the top, and is crowned the champion.